ploigos/argocd-tekton-reference/README.md

 # ArgoCD Tekton Reference Implementation

-A reference implementation for using ArgoCD and Tekton together to implement gitops and deployment pipelines.
+A reference implementation for using ArgoCD, Tekton and OpenShift to implement gitops and deployment pipelines.

 ## Documentation
 * [Getting Started Tutorial](https://ploigos.github.io/argocd-tekton-reference/) - A detailed introduction and setup instructions.
 * [Local Development Environment Setup](https://github.com/ploigos/argocd-tekton-reference/blob/main/docs/Local_Dev_Environment.md) - Set up a local development environment using CodeReady Containers.

 ## Quick Setup
-If you have done this sort of thing before and are using OpenShift, these instructions will get you up and running quickly.
+If you have done this sort of thing before, these instructions will get you up and running quickly.
 The [Getting Started Tutorial](https://ploigos.github.io/argocd-tekton-reference/) includes alternative setup instructions that use the web UI.
 1. Install the OpenShift GitOps Operator and grant it RBAC permissions to install the remaining resources.
    * `oc create -k bootstrap/`
 2. Wait for the operator to start ArgoCD.
 This may take a few minutes.
 You can monitor progress by looking at the Pods in the openshift-gitops project.